How Much Is My Age Discrimination Case Worth?

 Emotional Distress

 Age discrimination can be emotionally damaging for many employees who experience it.
 Under federal law, you cannot be awarded emotional distress damages.
-However, there may be state-level age discrimination laws that allow employees to win emotional distress damages.
+However, state-level age discrimination laws may allow employees to win emotional distress damages.
 You may need to prove you have experienced emotional distress, which could require a mental health evaluation.
 A mental health expert may even need to testify at your trial to confirm your mental state.

 Future Pay and Lost Back Pay

 Both federal and state laws may award back pay and front pay to employees in winning age discrimination cases to help them recover any wages they may have lost.
-Back pay helps you recover any pay you lost between the incident and the trial.
+Back pay enables you to recover any wages you lost between the incident and the trial.
 You could also recover front pay, which is the amount of money you will lose from not working during the trial and beyond.

-To be awarded these damages, you need to prove your employer laid you off because of your age, and you have to show how being laid off has negatively affected your career and earnings.
+To be awarded these damages, you need to prove your employer took adverse action against you off because of your age, and you have to show how that action has negatively affected your career and earnings.
 For example, if you have had difficulty being hired in a similar position since being laid off, or have to accept a job with less pay, this could be proof.

 Liquidated Damages